10maurycy10/world-sim/CONTRIBUTING.md

+# Contributing

-be helpful and constructive.
+Be helpful and constructive.

-thats it!
+Thats it!